menu close

 MFA serves as a safety net by providing an extra layer of protection when passwords are compromised.
 Even if an attacker steals a password, they still need to provide additional verification factors to gain access, such as a code sent to the user’s phone or a biometric scan.

-Adaptive MFA: a smarter approach to cybersecurity
+Adaptive MFA: A smarter approach to cybersecurity

 Adaptive MFA is an advanced form of authentication that adjusts based on the user’s behaviour, location, and device.
 For example, if a user logs in from an unusual location, adaptive MFA may ask for additional verification.
 This method enhances security by evaluating risk factors in real time and prompting for extra proof when needed, without adding unnecessary friction for users.

-MFA and compliance: meeting regulatory requirements
+MFA and compliance: Meeting regulatory requirements

 Many industries, such as healthcare and finance, are required to implement MFA to comply with data protection regulations like GDPR and HIPAA.
 Implementing MFA ensures that businesses meet these requirements, helping to avoid penalties and protect sensitive data.
 Organisations using MFA also demonstrate a commitment to security, which is often required by industry standards.